 • it has not been reunited with its mother after a few hours

 If you find wildlife with any one of these symptoms, follow the temporary care instructions below.
-Please send a detailed email to info@rideauwildlife.org with your phone number, a photo of the animal and how you found it.
+Please send a detailed email to info@rideauwildlife.org with your phone number, a photo of the animal, how you found it and the address you found it.
 If you are unsure whether a baby mammal needs rescuing, err on the side of caution and email us for advice.

 2. Is the baby really orphaned?